Looking to brush up on your medical terminology? Read on for a complete list of medical jargon you should know as a pre-med or medical student.

 4. Benign: Not cancerous.

-9. Edema: Swelling caused by fluid accumulation.
+9. Edema: Swelling caused by capillaries leaking fluid.

-10. Embolism: An arterial blockage, often caused by a blood clot.
+10. Embolism: An arterial blockage.

-11. Epidermis: The outer layer of the skin.
+11. Epidermis: The outermost layer of skin.

 12. Fracture: Broken bone or cartilage.